 Check whether the free VPN offers servers in your preferred location.
 Odds are you’ll only be able to use a few servers, and there may not be any in popular locations like the US or UK.
 Even a free VPN will be a waste of time if you can’t connect to the location you need.

 Another common limitation with free VPNs is the devices you can use them on.
 There are plenty of free VPNS that are mobile-only, which is useless if you’re trying to protect your desktop or laptop computer.

 Other free VPNs will have a connection limit, meaning that while it may be compatible with all your devices it won’t be able to run on them all at once.
 We check all the small print so you know just what you’re getting before you download the VPN.

 It’s no secret that a hugely popular use for VPNs is to gain access to streaming services like Netflix and BBC iPlayer.
 However, maintaining access to streaming sites requires a lot of resources from a VPN service, so it may not be guaranteed in a free VPN.

 The same goes for torrenting – all that bandwidth costs money, so you may have to pay to get access to VPN servers that allow it.

 Some products proclaiming to be a VPN can be nothing more than a placebo.
 If it doesn’t have the right security standards, like AES-256 encryption and the OpenVPN protocol, it’s not actually doing anything to protect your privacy.

 You’ll rarely get as much choice with a free VPN, but as a bare minimum you should make sure that it’s doing its job.

-This is the single biggest danger when browsing for a free VPN.
-Many, many providers that don’t charge a free make their money by selling your data.
+Logging policies are the single biggest danger when choosing a free VPN.
+Many free VPN services that don’t charge a fee make their money by selling your data.